PaulWendt96/UnixLevel6Notes/UnixV6Startup.md

 for a context switch.

 Swtch() begins by calling ```c savu(u.u_rsav);``` to save the context of the current process (we saw this before in newproc() line
-1889, but the stack is significantly deeper this time, looking something like: main() -> sched() -> sleep() -> swtch()).
+1889, but the call stack is significantly deeper this time, looking something like: main() -> sched() -> sleep() -> swtch()).
 Swtch() then performs a context switch to process zero - but as the OS is already "in" process 0, this has no effect!
 Swtch() then loops to find a process that wants to run (rp->p_stat == SRUN) and is loaded in core memory ((rp->p_flag & SLOAD) != 0).
 And process
-#1 satisfies both of these conditions!
-Finding process #1, swtch() sets the current priority to process #1's priority and,
-at long last, performs a context switch to process #1 via retu(rp->paddr); Swtch() then calls sureg() to set up segmentation registers appropriate to process 1 (these were copied over as part of the call to copyseg() in newproc(), although I don't believe they changed as a result of this copy)
+1 satisfies both of these conditions!
+Finding process #1, swtch() sets the current priority to process #1's priority and, at long last, performs a context switch to process #1 via retu(rp->paddr); Swtch() then calls sureg() to set up segmentation registers appropriate to process 1 (these were copied over as part of the call to copyseg() in newproc(), although I don't believe they changed as a result of this copy)

-There's a cryptic bit starting at line 2239 which deals with custom logic needed during swaps.
+There's a cryptic bit starting at line 2239 which deals with logic needed during swaps.
 Lions gives a good explanation as to why these lines are neccessary.
-I'll defer writing my own explanation for now.
+I'll defer my explanation for another article.

 Finally, proc #1 returns from swtch() with a value of 1. <b>But to where?</b>